Barcoding63

 Option 1: How to create barcodes by yourself

 Creating your own barcodes is easier than you think.
 It’s also a great option if you need barcodes for internal uses like asset tracking.
+Before we get into how to generate your barcodes, let’s quickly go over how to structure the data you’ll be encoding.

 It’s up to you how to break down the actual barcodes, but you’ll probably want to build in a hierarchy so that you can see, at a glance, what kind of product a barcode is for.
 The UPC-A symbology gives you 12 total digits, but only the first 11 contain message data.
 The 12th digit is called the “check digit.”
 Its function is to verify the barcode has been read correctly.
 If you’re generating your codes manually, you can create a check digit with a bit of math.